The most effective way to get students the dental care they need is to inform parents about the program and keep the lines of communication open!

 Dear parent or guardian,

-You will be asked to provide your Medicaid or private insurance information, which covers all costs.
+Best of all, in most cases there is no cost to you if your child is insured with Medicaid/CHIP!
+Private insurance options are available.
 For those without insurance, Smile New York Outreach will see your child at no cost to you.

 Children who see a dentist regularly may have fewer health issues like:

 - Early tooth loss due to dental decay

 - Heart disease

 Sign up today!